 Introduction to the Andalucía Property Market

-The aim of this report is to bring together the facts and figures about the Andalucía property market in 2017.
-I’ll also look forward and make some predictions about 2018.
-There’s a lot of variation in the current market and it’s vital to have the up-to-date statistics.
-In fact, Andalucía is a perfect example of the fragmented property market in Spain right now.
+In this review of the Andalucían Property Market I discuss the statistics about the property market in Andalucía in 2019.
+The region is an important part of the Spanish property market as 20% of all purchases happen in Andalucía.
+At the same time Andalucía is a perfect example of the fragmented property market in Spain.
 There are areas of price growth and lots of activity, others are flat and barely off the bottom.
-It really is a two-speed market and what you see depends on what you are looking at and where.
+It really is a two-speed market and what you see depends on what you look at and where.

-Andalucía’s overseas tourism market is important because it broke the 11m barrier for the first time in 2017.
-As a result property owners can generate significant rental income, from both long and short term lets.
+Andalucía’s overseas tourism market is important because 2018 was another all-time record, with over 11.5m foreign visitors.
+As a result, property owners can generate significant rental income, from both long and short term lets.
 So I’ll give the yields you can expect and also how to rent legally.

 Andalucía really does have something for everyone, with lots of options for property buyers.
 It’s so much more than a sun ’n sand summer destination, everywhere in the Mediterranean is good for that.
-But much of the Med goes into hibernation outside the main summer months and very few places can claim to have a genuine 12-month season.
-However, it’s buzzing all year long in the micro-climate areas on Andalucía’s southern Mediterranean coast.
+But much of the Med hibernates outside the main summer months and few places have a genuine 12-month season.
+However, it buzzes year round in the micro-climate areas on Andalucía’s southern Mediterranean coast.
 That’s where you find the mildest winter temperatures on the European mainland.

 But for Andalucía the biggest sport of them all is golf.